mlamz/robot_tournament/README.markdown

 Please Install RVM if you don't already have it.
     See http://beginrescueend.com/rvm/install/

+Mike's note: I could only get this to work using ruby 1.8.7.

 Create and use the 'robot_tournament' gemset

     rvm --create gemset use robot_tournament